scando1993/thingsboard.github.io/docs/user-guide/install/azure-marketplace-pe.md

 ---
 layout: docwithnav
-title: Installing ThingsBoard PE from Azure Marketplace
+title: Installing Pacificsoft PE from Azure Marketplace
-description: Installing ThingsBoard PE from Azure Marketplace
+description: Installing Pacificsoft PE from Azure Marketplace

 ---

-This guide describes how to install ThingsBoard Professional Edition from Azure Marketplace.
+This guide describes how to install Pacificsoft Professional Edition from Azure Marketplace.

-With this option you pay for ThingsBoard Professional Edition on hourly basis.
+With this option you pay for Pacificsoft Professional Edition on hourly basis.
 Software usage for the first month is free of charge.

 * TOC
 {:toc}

-##### Connect to ThingsBoard UI
+##### Connect to Pacificsoft UI

 Once the image has been deployed: